carpentries-incubator/cwl-novice-tutorial/_episodes/01-introduction.md

 # RNA sequencing example

 In this tutorial a bio-informatics RNA-sequencing analysis is used as an example.
 However, there is no specific knowledge needed for this tutorial.
 RNA-sequencing is a technique which examines the quantity and sequences of RNA in a sample using next-generation sequencing.
-The RNA reads are analzed to measure the relative numbers of different RNA molecules in the sample.
+The RNA reads are analyzed to measure the relative numbers of different RNA molecules in the sample.
 This analysis is differential gene expression.

 The process looks like this: